pedromorais03/pedromorais03/README.md

 - 🎈 20 y/o.
 - 📜 Studying IT at SPTech
-- 📖 Currently learning Ruby
+- 📖 Currently learning Ruby and Python

 <picture>
   <source